Uberspace/lab/source/guide_libreoffice.rst

 Installation
 ============

-There are mainly three docker distributions of LibreOffice to choose from:
+There are three officially endorsed docker distributions of LibreOffice:

   * `LibreOffice Online`_, by `The Document Foundation
     <https://www.documentfoundation.org/>`_ is the basis for all three.
 There